egy1st/zerobytes-mkdocs/docs/index.md

 ##  Publications

-1. M. Abbas, A. El-Zoghabi, A. Shoukry, pyMune: A Python Package for Complex Cluster Detection, Software Impacts (accepted, under production)
+1. M. Abbas, A. El-Zoghabi, A. Shoukry, pyMune: A Python Package for Complex Cluster Detection, Software Impacts (Accepted, *In Press*)

 1. M. Abbas, A. El-Zoghabi, A. Shoukry, DenMune: Density peak based clustering using mutual nearest neighbors, Pattern Recognition 109 (2021) 107589. doi:10.1016/j.patcog.2020.107589.